“The electric light did not come from the continuous improvement of candles.”Oren Harari

 These simple examples explain why innovation is so hard.
 The larger companies are changing – they are going more direct, they are doing deals that embed insurance into products, they are starting to build their brands to be direct to the customer.

 Where does this leave Insurtech?
 Tech companies need to build strong relationships with incumbents and in existing businesses need to innovate faster, the lap times are increasing and you don’t start or keep up you will be over taken by your smarter peers or new tech driven companies that get it right.

 At MIC Global we are starting to build all the pieces to be a fully digital insurance company.
-From policy innovation, through distribution, policy lifecycle, claims automation and payment.
+From policy and insurance innovation, through distribution, policy lifecycle, claims automation and payment.
 This entails AI, machine learning, data analytics, bots and many other new tools.
 Today we are underway with photo recognition AI to scan data from images and other documents together with things like crash detection for cars or damage detection on mobile phones.
 These technologies are forming the foundations of a micro and multi service tech infrastructure.